nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. CSO enters help.
 2. TuitiONE provides the basic commands, as well as the user guide link.

     Use case ends.

+#### UC13: View Lesson Roster

+**MSS**

+1. CSO views the current list of lessons, or <ins>filter lesson(s) by their grade and/or subject (UC04)</ins>.
+2. CSO requests to view the roster of a specific lesson.
+3. TuitiONE presents the lesson roster.

+    Use case ends.

+**Extensions**

+* 2a.
+TuitiONE detects an error in entered command.
+    * 2a1.
+TuitiONE requests CSO to input a valid command.
+    * 2a2.
+CSO enters new command.
+      Steps 2a1-2a2 are repeated until the data entered are correct.

+    Use case resumes at step 3.

+* 2b.
+There are no students enrolled in the lesson.
+    * 2b1.
+TuitiONE informs that there are no students in the lesson roster.

+    Use case ends.

 ### Non-Functional Requirements